Joe E. Brown: Hollywood's Nicest Guy

 Joe E. Brown

-Joe E. Brown Was a Natural Athlete.
-And Played Semi-Pro Baseball
+Joe E. Brown Played Semi-Pro Baseball

 Joe E. Brown

-Modesty aside, Joe must have been pretty good, for in 1920, Red Sox manager Ed Marrow asked Joe to sign a contract to play with the team.
+His modesty aside, Joe must have been pretty good, for in 1920, Red Sox manager Ed Marrow asked Joe to sign a contract to play with the team.

 Joe turned the offer down because, by that stage of his career, show business was paying better than baseball.
 But baseball remained a great passion.
 Joe later played baseball players in some of his best films, including Elmer the Great (1933) and Alibi Ike (1935).